ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 Transport protocols that provide authentication (including those using encryption), or are carried over protocols that provide authentication, can protect the congestion control mechanisms from network attack.

-While congestion control design could result in unwanted competing traffic, they do not directly result in new security considerations.
+While congestion control designs could result in unwanted competing traffic, they do not directly result in new security considerations.

 # IANA Considerations